 As most of you may know, technology has been growing at a dramatic rate since the nineties with the invention of the internet as well as both computers and the internet becoming accessible to the public and not just to the military and scientists.
-This, along with cellular and wireless technology to help people communicate whilst on the go has helped people go on about with their daily lives 100 fold.
+Cellular and wireless technology has helped people communicate whilst on the go, which has made some changes to daily life.

-Technology has especially been effective in both the music industry and the phone industry, with Apple being the market leaders when it comes to both hardware and software, with it's range of iPod products and its iTunes software.
-Apple also changed the way in which people purchase music with its own music store, which is embedded into iTunes.
-In terms of phones, Apple helped pave the way for smartphones, even though it doesn't have the market share in terms of sales, it has revolutionised the industry and made hardware developers, like HTC and Nokia think about how they are going to develop the best new phone to rival the iPhone, and also software developers like Microsoft and Google (the makers of the Android Operating System) about how their software is going to be a better experience for users than Apple's own operating system, iOS.
+Technology has especially been effective in both the music industry and the phone industry, with Apple being the market leaders when it comes to both hardware and software.
+Apple also changed the way in which people purchase music with its own music store in iTunes.
+In terms of phones, Apple helped pave the way for smartphones.
+It has revolutionised the industry and made hardware developers like HTC and Nokia think about how they are going to develop the best new phone to rival the iPhone.
+Software developers like Microsoft and Google (the makers of the Android Operating System) now think about how their software is going to be a better experience for users than Apple's own operating system, iOS.

-The problem I have with it all is, whilst there are benefits with technology advancements, there are also drawbacks, for example cyber crime has been on the rise, especially hacking.
-Over the past year or so, there have been more incidents of hacking than ever before.
+The problem I have with all of this is that whilst there are benefits with technology advancements, there are also drawbacks.
+For example, cyber crime has been on the rise, especially hacking.
+There have been more incidents of hacking than ever before.
 The two main groups of hackers that have been behind this recent spurge call themselves Anonymous and LulzSec (which is short for Lulz Security).
 They call themselves political hacktavists and hack the sites of major companies, as well as the sites of the MoD & the CIA.

 These two groups have also been accused of hacking into several Sony servers to access personal information such as credit card details and addresses.
-They were partly responsible for Playstation's online gaming servers to be offline for several months last year.
+They were partly responsible for PlayStation's online gaming servers to be offline for several months in 2011.

 From a personal perspective, I think that the current technological advancements are great, as long as there is more done to help improve security for the average consumer.

-As I mentioned above, technology has dramatically changed during the late 20th Century and all of the 21st Century, with wireless internet, the use of smartphones etc. and how they have developed to make our lives easier.
+As I mentioned above, technology has dramatically changed during the late 20th century and 21st century.
+There have been prevalent changes with wireless internet, the use of smartphones and how they have developed to make our lives easier.

-Since the internet was opened to the public, people have been using it to download films, music and games, send emails to family and friends, purchase and sell clothes on sites like eBay, and businesses have used the internet to market themselves and effectively reach customers they may not have reached otherwise.
+Since the internet was opened to the public, people have been using it to download films, music and games, send emails to family and friends, and purchase and sell clothes on sites like eBay.
+Businesses have used the internet to market themselves and effectively reach customers they may not have reached otherwise.

 As I write this, I am sitting in my dining room on my laptop and following the latest football transfer stories on the internet and looking at cinema times.

-I have also got my iPod on and listen to an old Eminem album, which I recently downloaded off iTunes for £8.99 and has helped me write this Hub for the past hour and a half.
+I have also got my iPod on as I listen to an old Eminem album, which I recently downloaded off iTunes for £8.99.
+It has helped me write this article for the past hour and a half.

 Other than personal usage of the internet, businesses have been using the internet so employees in different departments are able to keep in contact with each other, as well as have their own websites to show potential customers their products and/or services.

-One of the best uses of the internet is being able to keep in contact with family and friends that are in other parts of the country and possibly other parts of the world, which they may not be able to do otherwise because of time differences and the cost of calling other countries, while sending an email costs nothing.
+One of the best uses of the internet is being able to keep in contact with family and friends that are in other parts of the country and possibly other parts of the world.
+They may not have been able to do this previously because of time differences and the cost of calling other countries while sending an email costs nothing.

 Gaming is another area that has been boosted by the internet because people are able to play with their friends while each of them are sitting in their own homes.